Breaking On-Chip Communication Anonymity using Flow Correlation Attacks: Background and Related Work

 \subsection{Network-on-Chip (NoC) Traffic}

 NoC enables communication by routing packets through a series of nodes.
 There are two types of packets that are injected into the network: control and data packets.
 Consider an example when a processor ($IP_S$) wants to load data from a particular memory controller ($IP_D$), it will issue a control packet requesting the data from memory.
-The packet will travel via routers based on a predefined routing protocol.
-Once the destination IP receives the control packet, it will reply with a data packet containing the requested data.
+The packet travels through routers following a predefined routing protocol.
+Upon reaching the destination IP, it responds with a data packet containing the requested data.
 In general, header information is kept as plaintext and the payload data is encrypted.
 At each source NI, the packets are divided into fixed-size flits, which is the smallest unit used for flow control.
 There is a head flit followed by multiple body flits and tail flits.
 Routing in NoC can be either deterministic or adaptive; both approaches use header information to make routing decisions at each router.
 XY routing is the most commonly used routing in mesh-based traditional NoCs, which basically takes all the X links first, followed by Y links.
 NoC uses links to connect different components of the interconnects.
-Links can be either internal or boundary links.
-A boundary link refers to an outbound or inbound link that connects a router to a network interface, while internal links connect two routers.
+Links can be either internal or boundary.
+A boundary link is a link that connects a router to a network interface, while internal links connect two routers.
 Our ML-based attack on anonymous routing makes use of the flow of flits (inter-flit delays), whereas our countermeasure manipulates routing decisions to create virtual tunnels.